DaveBenham/VenomModules/README.md

 Leave all patch bay output ports with their factory default names so they inherit the name from the source.

-### Selection paste/import behavior
+### Selection dulicate/paste/import behavior

-Custom module and port names are always preserved when pasting or importing a selection set.
+Custom module and port names are always preserved when duplicating, pasting or importing a selection set.

-Paired Bay Inputs and Bay Outputs/Norms within the selection set preserve their link when pasting or importing.
-If a Bay Input, Bay Output, or Bay Norm is included within a selection set without the corresponding linked module, then the copied/imported module will not be linked.
+If duplicating, pasting, or importing a linked pair of modules, then the output modules are linked to the copied sources.

+If duplicating, pasting, or importing linked output modules without the sources, then an attempt is made to link the outputs to the original uncopied sources.

 ### Bypass Behavior